Ezekiel-Zhao/vits/README.md

 This repository is a reimplementation of the code for the paper titled 'Transfer Learning Framework for Low-Resource Text-to-Speech using a Large-Scale Unlabeled Speech Corpus' created in response to the original paper's lack of provided code for the discussed method. \
 See the link https://doi.org/10.48550/arXiv.2203.15447

-**Methdology** \
+**Methodology** \
 Aims to equip VITS with self-supervised learning ability. \
-Idea: This is being achieved by applying a K-means codebook to the Wave2Vec2 hidden states, creating a pseudo-phoneme to replace the phoneme input in VITS.
-Meanwhile, we added extra two parts: Pre-training & Fine-Tuning. \
+Idea: This is achieved by applying a K-means codebook to the Wave2Vec2 hidden states, creating a pseudo-phoneme to replace the phoneme input in VITS.
+Meanwhile, we added two extra parts: Pre-training & Fine-Tuning. \
 Pretraining stage: All parameters are trainable (Wave2vec2 not included).\
 Fine-Tuning stage: Only train FLOW part is enough. \
 Prediction stage: The same as VITS.\